Yalamanchili7/solar-feasibility-checker/README.md

 This project is a **multi-agent AI system** that evaluates the **feasibility of solar projects** for given addresses.
 Each agent operates independently to analyze a specific aspect of a site — policy environment, permitting requirements, and design potential — and the orchestrator combines those findings into a final **Go / No-Go** decision.

-It’s designed as a realistic, modular prototype that could be expanded into a production pipeline using real data sources and LLM-powered reasoning.
+It's designed as a realistic, modular prototype that could be expanded into a production pipeline using real data sources and LLM-powered reasoning.

 ---